dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 In order to improve security it is recommended to configure the server running DHIS2 to communicate with clients over an encrypted connection and to identify itself to clients using a trusted certificate.
-This can be achieved through SSL which is an cryptographic communication protocol running on top of TCP/IP.
+This can be achieved through SSL which is a cryptographic communication protocol running on top of TCP/IP.
 First, install the required *openssl* library:

     sudo apt-get install openssl